Finding support and connecting with people living with

 When you’re not ready for a group

-It’s completely normal to not feel ready for support groups.
-Some people never want to join a group, and that’s okay.
+It’s completely normal to not feel ready for support groups or peer support.
+Some people never want to join a group or talk to anyone else with MBC, and that’s okay.

 - Online forums where you can read without posting